 As investment tools, ULIPs have come a long way in the past decade.
 They have become more and more popular as tax-saving tools.
 With the introduction of the LTCG in 2019, they came at the forefront.
+Budget 2021 has made ULIP investors wary about this popular tax-free investing option.
+The large tax benefit of section 10(10D) of the Income Tax Act, along with the chance to earn a better return through equity investment, has been the most convincing reason for investors to choose ULIPs.
 What is it that makes ULIPs work and what can you expect from them?
 Let’s find out.

 ULIPs are tax-saving tools which help you invest as well as secure your family- all with one single plan.
 A part of the premium paid regularly is invested in funds selected as per your risk appetite, and the other part is utilized for a life cover.
 This makes them neither pure insurance plans nor pure investments, but hybrid products.